 | Large group (5+) | 6-8 GB | 10+ GB | Unlimited plan |

-A trick to make your GBs last: use hotel and café Wi-Fi for heavy downloads (offline maps, updates, uploading photos to the cloud) and reserve your eSIM data for when you're out and about.
-This way, a shared plan goes a lot further.
-To refine your calculation, see how much data you need for travel.
+A trick to make your GB last longer: use hotel and café Wi-Fi for heavy downloads (offline maps, updates, uploading photos to the cloud) and reserve eSIM data for when you're out and about.
+This way, a shared plan goes much further.
+For more tricks that extend the plan among several devices, you have the complete list in how to save data with your travel eSIM.

-Which option to choose depending on your trip
+Which option to choose based on your trip

-As a practical summary: if you always stay together (a couple, a family with small children), the hotspot from one mobile is the cheapest and simplest option.
+In summary: if you always stay together (a couple, a family with small children), the hotspot from one phone is the cheapest and simplest option.
 You buy a large plan, install it on the phone with the best battery, and everyone draws from it.
 This is the option we recommend for most family trips.

 If the group often separates, each person consumes a lot, or you want everyone to be independent, then one eSIM per person will give you more freedom.
-And there's a common intermediate option: two eSIMs in the group (one for each "subgroup" that usually stays together) instead of just one or four.
-Whatever your case, the good thing is that they are installed in a minute from home, and you avoid paying for four different international roaming plans.
-If you are still in doubt between data sharing or traditional roaming, we clarify it in eSIM vs. roaming.
+And there's an intermediate, commonly used option: two eSIMs in the group (one for each "subgroup" that usually stays together) instead of just one or four.
+Whatever your case, the good thing is that they can be installed in a minute from home, and you avoid paying for four different international roaming plans.
+If you're still debating between sharing data or traditional roaming, we clarify it in eSIM vs. roaming.

 Frequently asked questions